Garnasha/passingthoughts/blog/_posts/2018-05-27-hello-hydeout.md

 I just copied most of what was in hydeout/\_config.yml to my own.
 Some explanation as to what some options do:

-`title:` gives the title of your blog, which will be the default title of the index page.
-Appears in the side bar, as well as in the human-readable name of any links to pages using the default title (which is displayed in e.g. tab headers).
+`title:` gives the title of your blog, which will be the link title of the index page.
+Appears in the side bar, as well as in the human-readable name of any links to the index (which is displayed in e.g. tab headers).

 `tagline:` is given as a link subtitle to any pages that don't provide their own.
 Appears after the title of the page in the human-readable name of the link to